Quick Links

 Our aims to work together to improve attendance -

-• Inform parents/carers of their legal responsibilities and ensure their children have access to the education to which they are entitled.
+• Ensuring every pupil has access to the full-time education to which they are entitled

 Procedure for reporting absence -